Skip to main content

 Income-Dependent Contribution Pursuant to the Health Care Insurance Act (Zvw)

-Under the Health Care Insurance Act (Zvw), employees must pay a nominal contribution for their health care insurance to a health care insurer.
-Additionally, employers are required to pay an employer’s contribution to the Tax Administration on behalf of their employees.
-In some cases, employees may also contribute directly to the health care costs.
-Together, these payments are referred to as the “income-dependent contribution pursuant to the Health Care Insurance Act (Zvw).
+Under the Health Care Insurance Act (Zvw), employees pay their own nominal health insurance premium to a health insurer.
+In addition, employers are required to pay the income-dependent employer contribution to the Tax Administration on behalf of their employees.

 Cost to Hire an Employee in Netherlands

 Employment in the Netherlands entails an array of obligations, from social security contributions to healthcare, disability, and unemployment insurance.
-These factors collectively form the Employment Cost in the Netherlands, necessitating businesses to proficiently comprehend and manage these expenses.
+These factors collectively form the employment cost in the Netherlands, requiring businesses to understand and manage these expenses carefully.

 How Mercans Can Help

-Social Security Contributions: The rates of social security contributions in the Netherlands can slightly vary from year to year, just like the personal income tax.
-Here are the main contributions to consider:
+The rates of social security contributions in the Netherlands can vary from year to year.
+Here are the main contributions to consider for 2026:

 The realm of social security contributions (SSC) in the Netherlands is extensive and multifaceted, encompassing a range of vital contributions crucial for both employees and employers.
 Among these are: